Olivia Block (USA, 1970), originally a rock guitarist and vocalist in Austin (Texas),

 video soundtrack Fire-Fly (1997) and a Piece for Scrubbing Tile (1998),

-her first major achievement was a trilogy started with
+her first major achievement as an electronic composer was a trilogy started with

 acoustic chamber music (Jeb Bishop and Mark Fry on trombone, Kyle Bruckmann on English horn, two clarinetists),